chef/chef-web-docs/content/resources/chef_client_config/_index.md

 - property: node_name
   ruby_type: String
   required: false
-  default_value: The `node.name` value.
-Hard coding this value in the client.rb avoids
+  default_value: The `node.name` value reported by Chef Infra Client.
-    logic within Chef Infra Server that performs DNS lookups and may fail in the event of a DNS outage.
-To skip this default value and instead use the built-in Chef Infra Server logic, set this property to `nil`
   description_list:
-  - markdown: The name of the node.
-This determines which configuration should be applied and sets the `client_name`, which is the name used when authenticating to a Chef Infra Server.
-If this value is not provided Chef Infra Client will use the node's FQDN as the node name.
-Leaving this setting blank and letting the client assign the FQDN of the node as the node_name during each Chef Infra Client run is recommended.
+  - markdown: 'The name of the node.
+This configuration sets the `node.name` value used in cookbooks and the `client_name` value used when authenticating to a Chef Infra Server to determine what configuration to apply.
+Note: By default this configuration uses the `node.name` value which would be set during bootstrap.
+      Hard coding this value in the `client.rb` config avoids logic within Chef Infra Server that performs DNS lookups and may fail in the event of a DNS outage.
+      To skip this default value and instead use the built-in Chef Infra Server logic, set this property to `nil`'
 - property: ohai_disabled_plugins
   ruby_type: Array
   required: false